Youth Group – Grades 7-12

 Young people learn to care about people and ideas through relationships.
 An important aspect of youth ministry, then, means creating spaces and opportunities for young people to form lasting, meaningful relationships with peers and safe adults who are committed to the way of Jesus.

 Because relationship building takes time, the youth ministry offers a year-round calendar with social events, special outings, and celebrations.
 We believe that students who have fun together can also have deep, meaningful conversations about faith together.
 Aside from youth group on Sunday mornings, we typically have two events per month (on Fridays or Saturdays) that we hope will cultivate friendship and community.
 Events in the past have included game and movie nights, beach bonfires, and our annual Progressive Thanksgiving Dinner, and group outings into the city.

 The youth calendar can be found in information kiosks and info racks across campus.
 You can also email the youth ministry department for an updated version of the youth event calendar at email@example.com.

 We also think it is valuable for young people to have significant, meaningful relationships with adults who love and follow Jesus.
 Part of our youth program involves the recruiting, training, and discipleship of volunteer leaders who have a passion for mentoring youth.
 Our volunteers are screened, background checked, and trained by our youth ministry leadership team.
-Volunteer inquiries should be sent to the youth director, Nick Barrett, firstname.lastname@example.org.
+Volunteer inquiries should be sent to the youth director, Richard Gomez, firstname.lastname@example.org.